Samira Ibrahim and Rasha Abdel-Rahmen

 On 11 February 2011, the Supreme Court of the Armed Forces (SCAF) assumed power after the abdication of President Hosni Mubarak.

 During their arrest, Samira and Rasha were verbally abused by soldiers, who called them prostitutes and swore at them.
-Samira was also beaten and given electroshocks with a Taser.
+Samira was also beaten and given electric shocks with a Taser.

 After their arrest, they allege that they were held in a military prison.
-They claim that they were both, in separate incidents, stripped naked in full view of male military officers, who took pictures of them and laughed about it.
+They claim that they were both, in separate incidents, forcibly stripped of their clothes and in full view of male military officers, who took pictures of them and laughed about it.

-When Samira asked a prison guard to close the door, she alleges that a soldier subjected her to electroshocks in her stomach using an electric baton.
+When Samira asked a prison guard to close the door, she alleges that a soldier subjected her to electric shocks in her stomach using an electric baton.

-After their clothes were removed, a military doctor subjected them to forced genital examinations, also in view of male military officers, and no explanation was given for the examinations.
+After their clothes were removed, a military doctor also conducted forced genital examinations with his bare hands without their consentpurportedly to verify their virginity.
+No explanation was given for the examinations.

 Shamira and Rasha were also verbally abused during the incidents and Rasha was threatened with rape.